nikoleta-dimitrova/pave-mind/README.md

 * Filtering the articles (all, most viewed, newest, oldest)
 * Search engine with key words
 * Save button - option to save favourite articles
-* Adding carousel further reading so that the users can contunue reading without having to exit the page
+* Adding carousel for further reading so that the users can continue reading without having to exit the page
 ###### Tips & Tricks
 * 6 tips and tricks
 * Article for each tip
 ###### Community
 * The posts consist of: persons name, time posted, title in bold, description, comments
 * Option to write a post
-* Option to comment of posts
+* Option to comment on posts
 * Uploading pictures will not be allowed
 ###### Diary
-* This page isn't made functional yet
+* This page is not made functional yet
 * 6 questions with radio buttons
 * A textbox where students can describe their day and thoughts
 * Option to rate your day